digital-asset/docs.daml.com/docs/2.8.0/docs/daml/intro/12_Testing.rst

 Excluding Choices from the Coverage Report
 ------------------------------------------

-Sometimes we would like to exclude choices from the printed coverage report.
+Sometimes we would like to exclude choices from the printed coverage report because we aren't interested in them.
 To do this, we can use the ``--coverage-ignore-choice PATTERN``.
 Any choice whose fully qualified name matches the regular expression in ``PATTERN`` will be removed from the coverage report.
+This means that the choice will not be included in counts of defined choices, nor in counts of exercised choices - it will be as if that choice did not exist.

-Choices defined in the local package are fully qualified as ``<module>:<template>:<choice name>``, and choices defined in external packages are fully qualified as ``<package id>:<module>:<template>:<choice name>``.
+The fully qualified name of a choice is different depending on whether the choice is defined in the local package or in an external package.
+Choices defined in the local package are fully qualified as ``<module>:<template>:<choice name>``.
+Choices defined in external packages are fully qualified as ``<package id>:<module>:<template>:<choice name>``.
 By defining our pattern to match different sections in the fully qualified names of our choices, we can exclude choices based on package id, module, template, or name.

 Example: Excluding Archive Choices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~